 Heavy Metal Siccatives

 Metallic siccatives are heavy metal salt compounds dissolved in petrol distillate solvent base.
 These are mostly supplied as cobalt and/or manganese naphthenates, but other metals like strontium can be used.
 Strontium siccatives are usually clear and useful for light colored oil paints.

 Heavy metal siccatives work as metal catalyst that speed up the oxidation of the drying oil, hence causing the paint film to form faster.

 Paraloid B67 is an acrylic resin that is soluble in mineral spirits and VM&P naphth when at least 10% aromatic solvent such as xylene or toluene is added.
 It is fully compatible with drying oils and adds harder and glossier paint films.
 Usually, 25% of total medium volume is more than adequate.

 It should be noted that Paraloid B67 solution is mostly solvent since resin content is usually less than 50% weight per volume.
 Therefore, this resin is not able to hold very much pigment on its own.
 If making oil paint by hand, it is recommended that the appropriate amount of oil for the particular pigment be measured out before intermixing any Paraloid B67.

-An alkyd medium is an oil based medium that dties much like traditional drying oils like walnut and linseed oils.
+An alkyd medium is an oil-based medium that dries much like traditional drying oils like walnut and linseed oils.
 Alkyds are petrochemical modified drying oils that are more reactive and hence faster drying.
 This offers a relatively solvent free experience for the oil painter who objects to using turpentine or turpentine based mediums.
 Furthermore, alkyd mediums are a type of drying oil that dries to a flexible finish like other oils.
 This means they are less prone to brittleness that some resin additives.